Contents

 You will also find a wide variety of flora species such as olive trees, strawberry trees, Common hawthorn, mastic trees, and red valerian trees.
 You can walk along the Biodiversity Route to enjoy the rich biodiversity of Park Guell.

-Frequently Asked Questions About Park Guell in Barcelona
+Frequently asked questions about Park Guell in Barcelona

 What is Park Guell?